Independent and Decentralized Learning in Markov Potential Games: Independent and Decentralized Learning Dynamics

-Since the potential function is non-concave in each player's policy, we develop a new approach to demonstrate that $\phi(\tau)$ decreases along the trajectory of $\varpi^\tau$. { To establish the decrement property of \(\phi(\tau)\), we prove the following technical lemma which comprises of extensions of RL tools in the context of games and equivalence between set of Nash equilibrium of \(\game\) and stationary points of \eqref{eq: policy_diff}.
-This lemma is of independent interest beyond this work.
+Unlike static potential games, the potential function is non-concave in each player's policy in Markov potential games.
+Therefore, we need a new approach to demonstrate that $\phi(\tau)$ decreases outside a neighborhood of approximate Nash equilibrium.
+To prove Lemma \ref{lemma:d_potential}, we need the following technical lemma that extends the single-agent reinforcement learning theory to multi-agent games.